 Storage

-Leave the cookies to cool completely before storing in an airtight container for up to 5 days.
+- Once completely cool, store in an airtight container at room temperature for up to 5 days.

 More delicious Butter cookie recipes